reside-ic/typedoc-plugin-copy-doc/README.md

 # TypeDoc Copy Doc Plugin

 This plugin will allow you to reuse documentation between class and function declarations.
 It will automatically match parameters and type parameters and copy and paste their descriptions over.
-Also it will fill in a summary if none is specified on the target reflection of the `@copyDoc` tag.
+Also it will fill in a summary from the **first** `@copyDoc` tag source it finds if none is specified on the target reflection of the tag.

-This plugin was born out of this [discussion](https://github.com/TypeStrong/typedoc/discussions/3008#discussioncomment-14298716) where I wanted to do partial inheritance of documentation between classes that have the same `@typeParam`s.
+This plugin was born out of this [discussion](https://github.com/TypeStrong/typedoc/discussions/3008#discussioncomment-14298716) where I wanted to do partial inheritance of documentation between classes that have the same `@typeParam`.

 Credit to [Gerrit0](https://github.com/Gerrit0) who suggested the name and the [typedoc](https://github.com/TypeStrong/typedoc) contributors who developed the `InheritDocPlugin` that this plugin is heavily based on.